yeungsammy2002/TCPP000-CPP_Tutorials/001-Bo_Qian/C01a-Advanced_CPP.md

 # Section 01 - `const`
 `const` is a compile time constraint that an object cannot be modified.
-This constrait is enforced at compile time.
+This constraint is enforced at compile time.

 Here we have a `const` integer, and if we want to change `i` to `6`.
 It failed with the message: `assignment of read-only variable 'i'`:
 ```